 The Mississippi Elderly and Disabled (E&D) Medicaid Waiver program is designed to help low income elderly and / or disabled individuals that require nursing home care, but would prefer to remain living at home or in their community instead of in a nursing facility.
 It does so by providing care services and support to individuals and their primary caregivers.
-Benefits include services such as adult day care, medical transportation assistance, caregiver respite, home health, and home delivered meals.
+Benefits include services such as adult day care, caregiver respite, home health, and home delivered meals.

 Medicaid Home and Community Based Services (HCBS) Waivers, such as this one, are approved to service a specific number of individuals.
 Once that limit has been reached, a wait list is created.
-As of 2019, a wait list has been reported with an average wait of 8-12 months.
+As of 2020, it is unclear if a wait list exists.

 Mississippi’s E&D Waiver considers multiple factors for eligibility purposes.
 The following is current for the year 2020.

 Age & Functional Ability – while this waiver is open to persons 21 years or older, persons 65 or older are subject to a different impairment requirement.
 Those 21 - 64 years of age must be disabled as designated by Social Security.
 Those over 64 need not be fully disabled, but must require the level of care typically provided in a nursing home.

-Income - for 2019, the monthly income limit for a single applicant is $2,313.
+Income – the monthly income limit for a single applicant is $2,349.
 This amount is equal to 300% of the Federal Benefit Rate (FBR).
 For married couples, income is considered separately.
 This is the case when only one spouse is applying for waiver services, as well as if both spouses are applying.
 If only one spouse is applying, some of the applicant’s income can be transferred to the non-applicant spouse (also referred to as a community spouse or healthy spouse).
 This is called the Monthly Maintenance Needs Allowance or MMNA, and assures the community spouse has enough money to live on.
-It also effectively lowers the applicant's income.
-In 2019, the maximum monthly allowance for the non-applicant spouse is $3,160.50.
+It also effectively lowers the applicant’s income.
+The maximum monthly allowance for the non-applicant spouse is $3,216.